bharathbabu68/Jack-The-Hack-Hackathon-Project-Submission/README.md

 The platform is in the form of a web app which displays all the essential information pertaining to the travel of the passenger, and with features to ease his experience.
 It also involves the implementation of a digital one identity, and improved airport operational efficiency using a private permissioned blockchain technology.

+## Demo Videos
+The demo videos of the web app and the blockchain based digital identity platform are present in the link below.
+Link: https://drive.google.com/drive/folders/1KH3-sauyhEmMxCWLtVOKc3gQ4Dg-mJd0

 ## Web App Screenshots
 ### Dashboard Page
 #### Dashboard Home Page